Cartoone9/so_long/README.md

 ### Easter Egg

-Pressing `E` in-game triggers a small hidden animation:
+Pressing `E` in-game triggers a small hidden animation after winning:
 ![Example easter](https://i.ibb.co/N2sCpDt3/easter-so-long.gif)

 ## Note on Project State

 All projects from my 42 cursus are preserved in their state immediately following their final evaluation.
 While they may contain mistakes or stylistic errors, I've chosen not to alter them.
 This approach provides a clear and authentic timeline of my progress and learning journey as a programmer.

-## Notable errors
+## Known Issues & Fix Suggestions

-The last step before winning or losing isn't updating the step counter.
-You can see that behavior in the examples above.
+The step counter doesn't update for the final move before winning or losing.

-One easy way to fix this is to alter the function ft_end_game like this:
+This can be fixed by updating the ft_end_game function like so:

 ```C
 int	ft_end_game(void *vdata)